 - Networking Receptions: Each semester, an evening networking reception for SIPA alumni and students will be held at a midtown-Manhattan venue.

-Throughout the academic year, OCS offers numerous workshops to help students with their professional skills, job and internship search, and overall career development.
-Workshops are conducted by OCS career advisers, SIPA alumni, and external professionals.
-Past OCS workshops have included: Funding Sources for Unpaid Internships; Networking for International Students; Behavioral Mock Interviewing; Negotiating Your Employment Package; Case Consulting Interviews; Career Change; Using Social Media to Maximize Your Job Search; Finding and Establishing a Career at the UN; How to Navigate a Career Fair; Developing and Delivering Your Pitch, and Interviewing Skills.
+Throughout the academic year, the CAC offers numerous workshops to help students with their professional skills, job and internship search, and overall career development.
+Workshops are conducted by CAC career advisers, SIPA alumni, and external professionals.
+Past CAC workshops have included: Funding Sources for Unpaid Internships; Networking for International Students; Behavioral Mock Interviewing; Negotiating Your Employment Package; Case Consulting Interviews; Career Change; Using Social Media to Maximize Your Job Search; Finding and Establishing a Career at the UN; How to Navigate a Career Fair; Developing and Delivering Your Pitch, and Interviewing Skills.

 Employer Information Sessions

 Every year, the CAC hosts over 200 employer information sessions, providing valuable information for students to learn about various organizations and available opportunties.
 Senior executives, human resources representatives, or SIPA alumni come on campus to talk about their organization's history, culture, and organizational structure, as well as to describe typical graduate-level career paths and opportunities.